VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

   knowledge, but should also be very close to the code that is actually written.
-- Domain models are also useful in the longer term if they are maintained.
+- Domain models are also useful in the longer term if they are kept up to date.
 By capturing valuable domain knowledge, they facilitate maintaining and enhancing the system in the future.
 - DDD offers guidance on how large problem domains can be effectively divided up, enabling multiple teams to work in parallel, and enabling